reymon359/book-sentences/books/clean-architecture/README.md

 ## Chapter 32 Frameworks Are Details

+Frameworks are not architectures—though some try to be.

 ### Framework Authors

+Framework authors know their own problems, and the problems of their coworkers and friends.
+And they write their frameworks to solve _those_ problems—not yours.

+Your problems will likely overlap with those other problems quite a bit.
+If this were not the case, frameworks would not be so popular.
+To the extent that such overlap exists, frameworks can be very useful indeed.

 ### Asymmetric Marriage

+The relationship between you and the framework author is extraordinarily asymmetric.
+You must make a huge commitment to the framework, but the framework author makes no commitment to you whatsoever.

+When you use a framework,... ...Typically, this means wrapping your architecture around that framework... ...The author urges you to _couple_ your application to the framework as tightly as possible.

+The author wants you to couple to the framework, because once coupled in this way, it is very hard to break away.

+The author is asking you to marry the framework—to make a huge, long-term commitment to that framework.
+And yet, under no circumstances will the author make a corresponding commitment to you.
+It’s a one- directional marriage.
+You take on all the risk and burden; the framework author takes on nothing at all.

 ### The Risks

+The architecture of the framework is often not very clean.
+Frameworks tend to violate he Dependency Rule.

+The framework may help you with some early features... ...However, as your product matures,... ...you’ll find the framework fighting you more and more.

+The framework may evolve in a direction that you don’t find helpful... ...upgrading to new versions that don’t help you.

+A new and better framework may come along that you wish you could switch to.

 ### The Solution

+_Don’t marry the framework!_

+You can _use_ the framework—just don’t couple to it.

+If the framework wants you to derive your business objects from its base classes, say no!
+Derive proxies instead, and keep those proxies in components that are _plugins_ to your business rules.

+Integrate them into components that plug in to your core code, following the Dependency Rule.

 ### I Now Pronounce You …

+There are some frameworks that you simply must marry... ...That’s normal—but it should still be a _decision._

+When you marry a framework to your application, you will be stuck with that framework for the rest of the life cycle of that application.

 ### Conclusion

+When faced with a framework, try not to marry it right away.
+See if there aren’t ways to date it for a while before you take the plunge.

+Keep the framework behind an architectural boundary if at all possible, for as long as possible.

+Find a way to get the milk without buying the cow.

 ## Chapter 33 Case Study: Video Sales